SUSTAINABILITY

 Decision process:

-In order to protect objectivity and transparency, the compensation system and decision process for directors (excluding outside directors) is discussed by the Nomination and Compensation Committee (consisting of all outside directors, the Representative Director, and one internal director) and voted on by the Board of Directors.
+In order to protect objectivity and transparency, the compensation system and decision process for directors is discussed by the Nomination and Compensation Committee and, based on those deliberations, voted on by the Board of Directors.

-The decision on compensation for individual directors is made by resolution of the Board of Directors.
-For directors other than outside directors, the Nomination and Compensation Committee must deliberate before a resolution is adopted by the Board of Directors.
+The decision on compensation for individual directors is deliberated by the Nomination and Compensation Committee before a resolution is adopted by the Board of Directors.

 As their role as ASB members is to audit for compliance with laws and regulations, compensation for ASB members consists of cash compensation only.